shanep-capstone/cs481-s21-team_3/planning/tannerhalcumb@u.boisestate.edu.md

 ## Definition of Done

-- Task 1 DOD - I will know that I am done by having a set of unit/system tests that exercise my Model class.
-I can run my tests with the test.sh script and see the results of the tests.
-My tests are ran on every commit with the results shown at https://github.com/example
 - Task 1, optimal GPIO pin setup, will be complete by comfirming the motion sensor is plugged in and establishes a non-fatal connection.
 At this point, the raspberry pi can confirm through our test.sh script that communication between hardware is active.
 - Task 2 will be complete when the presence of a human is detectable, then the instance is recorded and the motion sensor turns off.
 - Task 3 will be complete when the presence of a human is detectable in the absence of light, then the instance is recorded and the motion sensor turns off.